zimolzak/healthcare-data-quality/zimolzak-data-quality-2024.md

 ## Statistical approach to data quality in the Million Veteran Program[^mvp]

 - Prior work tries to "detect the implausible numbers using prespecified thresholds\ldots."
+(Think of the 5.9 inch tall person.)

 - Domains: conformance, completeness, and plausibility